Crime Survey for England and Wales: Data access

-Data from the Crime Survey for England and Wales can be downloaded for research and teaching use via the UK Data Service website.
-Datasets since 1982 are available under a standard End User Licence; in addition, certain data from the Crime Survey (1996 to present) are subject to more restrictive Special Licence or Secure Access conditions than the main survey.
+Data from the survey can be downloaded for research and teaching use via the UK Data Service website.
+Datasets since 1982 are available under a standard End User Licence; in addition, certain data from the Crime Survey (1996 to present) are subject to the more restrictive Special Licence or Secure Access conditions.
 There are also bespoke versions of the survey data available for teaching purposes.